 Representation

-Can brain-body regulation under naturalistic contemplative conditions be represented as a low-dimensional latent dynamical system amenable to real-time inference?
+Can brain-body regulation under naturalistic contemplative conditions be represented as a compact dynamical model that supports real-time inference?

-Can brain-body regulation under naturalistic contemplative conditions be represented as a low-dimensional latent dynamical system amenable to real-time inference?
+Can brain-body regulation under naturalistic contemplative conditions be represented as a compact dynamical model that supports real-time inference?

 What physiological and neural markers signify transitions between regulatory states — and can these be detected with sufficient lead time to enable intervention?